UyoungLin/Sokoban/README.md

-Yuyang LIN (scyyl7), Tested on macOS, Java 12, JavaFX 11.0.2, Gradle Build
+Tested on macOS, Java 12, JavaFX 11.0.2, Gradle Build

-# COMP2013 scyyl7

 ## Author

-Yuyang LIN (20125050)
+Yuyang LIN

-scyyl7@nottingham.ac.uk

 ## How To Compile